m-truong/project_1_marg/README.md

 - But for now, I'm still very happy that my card battle game turned out very well.

 ## Future Game Improvements:
+1. Refactor my code to be more object-oriented
+2. Use more JavaScript classes and separate game files
+3. Separate my GameState class into a Player class and Monster Card class
-1. Implement a duelist carousel so that players can choose different characters to play as
+4. Implement a duelist carousel so that players can choose different characters to play as
-2. Make the 'playable characters' appear on the game screen while dueling
+5. Make the 'playable characters' appear on the game screen while dueling
-3. Make the character images flash red when they take damage to their life points
+6. Make the character images flash red when they take damage to their life points
-4. Use an animated modal to display the winner instead of alerts
+7. Use an animated modal to display the winner instead of alerts
-5. Implement defensive gameplay
+8. Implement defensive gameplay
-6. Allow the players to change the Monster Card to 'defense position' and use the Defense Points while dueling
+9. Allow the players to change the Monster Card to 'defense position' and use the Defense Points while dueling
-7. Add a 'Draw New Cards' button that draws five new random monster cards, so that a player has the option to get stronger Monster Cards
+10. Add a 'Draw New Cards' button that draws five new random monster cards, so that a player has the option to get stronger Monster Cards
-7. Give the players an option to set the life points before a duel so that they can play longer matches
+11. Give the players an option to set the life points before a duel so that they can play longer matches

 ## Credits:
 - I want to thank Arthur for giving me a great explanation of how to fetch data from an external API.